EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ```

 # Cluster Federation
 EdgeNet envisions the federation of Kubernetes clusters worldwide, starting from the edge.
-By granting clusters the ability to assume worker or federation roles, EdgeNet enables the outsourcing of workloads to these clusters, fostering a seamless and globally interconnected network of distributed computing resources.
+By granting clusters the ability to assume workload or federation roles, EdgeNet enables the outsourcing of workloads to these clusters, fostering a seamless and globally interconnected network of distributed computing resources.

 ## Selective Deployment Anchor